tonyfu97/Eye-Tracking-for-Creating-3D-Illusion/README.md

 2. Go to `src/main/FaceDetector.cpp`.
 Modify the two constants based on your system:

 ```
-const int CAMERA_NUMBER = 1;  // replace to the number of the main camara if needed.
+const int CAMERA_NUMBER = 1;  // replace with the number of the main camara if needed.
 const std::string REPO_DIR = "/path/to/repository/Face-Tracking-for-Creating-3D-Illusion/";
 ```